Vital-Fernandez/lime/README.rst

 Line Measurer (LiMe)
 ####################

-This library provides a set of tools to fit emission lines from ionized spectra.
-Its design aims for a simple usage in both a single line and Big Data observations.
-The emission labeling supports a multi-gaussian component fitting.
-The measurements can be stored in several formats to facilitate the posterior analysis of the gas chemistry and kinematics.
+This library provides a set of tools to fit lines in astronomical spectra.
+Its design aims for a user-friendly workflow for both single lines and large data sets.
+The library provides tools for masking, detecting, profile fitting and storing the results.
+The output measurements support both the posterior analysis of the object's chemical composition and plasma kinematics.

 Please check the `online documentation <https://lime-stable.readthedocs.io/>`_.